mailtrap/mailtrap-ruby/README.md

 ### Sandbox Sending

-Send emails to your Sandbox inbox for testing purposes:
+Send emails to your Sandbox for testing purposes:

 ```ruby
 require 'mailtrap'